Smokefree Kent

 After conducting research with children, young people and their parents, we discovered a link between parental smoking rates and children and young people starting to smoke.
 We already knew that peers influenced behaviour but the impact of a parent or grandparent smoking was just as great.

-The mission to get children and young people to not smoke turned into a mission to pursuade parents and grandparents to quit smoking first - because they had to quit if they wanted their children not to start.
+The mission to get children and young people to not smoke turned into a mission to persuade parents and grandparents to quit smoking first - because they had to quit if they wanted their children not to start.

 Using behavioural theory to design a digital campaign.